-The mission of the BF&M Group is to strengthen and further develop its position as the leading insurer in the jurisdictions in which it does business, through a professional, innovative and caring approach to meeting all of the insurance needs of the communities it serves.
+The mission of the BF&M Group is to be the leading health, wealth, and protection business in the communities where we operate.
+The Group will strengthen and further develop its position as the leading insurer in the jurisdictions in which it does business, through a professional, innovative and caring approach to meeting all of the insurance needs of the communities it serves.
 Through the excellence of its service, BF&M is committed to satisfy the needs of its policyholders, the aspirations of its employees and the requirements of its shareholders.